pkardas/notes/books/clean-code.md

 It might be a good idea to wrap library's error with your own exceptions - this makes library easily replaceable.

+## Chapter 8: Boundaries

+How to keep boundaries of our system clean - eg. when using external libraries:

+- when working with collections, wrap them with object and provide only required functionalities.
+- write learning tests - write tests to explore and understand API
+- our code shouldn't know too many details about 3rd-party library
+- use ADAPTER interface - converted from our perfect interface to the provided interface